The Role of bilinguals in the Bayesian naming game: Dynamics of the multi-agent models

-Finally, we turn our attention to the effects of the inductive biases in the BNG dynamics.
+Let us turn our attention to the effects of the inductive biases in the BNG dynamics.
 This can be done either by tuning the probability threshold $ p^*$ for a given prior or by choosing a different prior ($\alpha=1,2$).
-First, let us assume that the agents, for some reasons, generalize at different values of $ p^*$ ($0< p^* < 1$) for a given prior ($\alpha=1,2$).
-Figure~\ref{fig:generalizationBoundary} shows $ $ (triangle symbols) as function of $p^*$ for the Erlang prior ($\alpha=2$).
-The corresponding curve exhibits a monotonic behaviour with $\zmax^\mathrm{BNG}$ ranging from $0.178$ to $0.216$.
-It is evident that for $p^* \rightarrow 0 $ the Bayesian model becomes equivalent to the basic NG model, as the characteristic one-shot learning is recovered.

-However, despite varying the parameter $ p^*$, the value of $\zmax^\mathrm{BNG}$ remains always bounded above by $\zmax^\mathrm{NG}$, still confirming the validity of inequality~\eqref{eq:inequality2}.

-We also performed the same computations assuming the exponential prior ($\alpha=1$).
-The corresponding curve, shown in Fig.~\ref{fig:generalizationBoundary} as function of $p^*$, does not present any significant difference.
-We can conclude that the choice of the prior is irrelevant for the problem at hand.
-This fact is not surprising because in our Bayesian model each Bayesian agent accumulate a large number of examples at convergence ($\bar{n}_{ex} \approx 80$).
+Figure~\ref{fig:generalizationBoundary} shows $\zmax^\mathrm{BNG}$ as function of $p^*$ for the Erlang prior ($\alpha=2$) and exponential prior ($\alpha=1$).
+The corresponding curves exhibit a monotonic behaviour, in which $\zmax^\mathrm{BNG}$ decreases in the range ($0.178, 0.216$), remaining below the value $\zmax^\mathrm{MNG}$, in agreement with inequality~\eqref{eq:inequality2}.
+It is evident that for $p^* \rightarrow 0$ the Bayesian model becomes equivalent to the MNG model, as the characteristic one-shot learning is recovered.
+Since the two curves for different priors almost coincide, we can conclude that the choice of the prior is irrelevant for the problem at hand.
+This fact is not surprising because in the BNG model each Bayesian agent accumulates a large number of examples at convergence ($\bar{n}_{ex} \approx 80$).

+Finally, Fig.~\ref{fig:bending} compares the results obtained from two runs of the BNG model using probability thresholds $p^*=0.5$ and $p^*= 0.7$.
+Figure~\ref{fig:bending}-(a) depicts the time evolutions of the bilinguals fraction $z(t)$ and magnetization $m$; the corresponding trajectories in the phase plane are shown in Fig.~\ref{fig:bending}-(b).
+We expect that for the higher threshold, $p^*= 0.7$, generalization will be more difficult to achieve than for the lower threshold $p^* = 0.5$ and therefore more encounters will be needed in order to achieve consensus, resulting in a slower relaxation.
+Even if the differences between the curves are small, nevertheless their time dependencies shown in Fig.~\ref{fig:bending}-(a) confirm a systematic trend to a slower convergence for the higher threshold $p^*= 0.7$; Notice that the maximum obtained for $p^*= 0.7$, $\zmax^\mathrm{BNG} \approx 0.190$, is smaller than that obtained for $p^*=0.5$, $\zmax^\mathrm{BNG} \approx 0.205$.